-- 30.1 In preparation for the call, the competitor must be in the cage or stand with the firearm pointing towards the shooting area, before cartridges can be chambered. - 30.2 The action of the firearm can only be closed when it is the competitor's turn to shoot. - 30.3 All firearms must be broken and empty of cartridges before a competitor turns around in a cage or stand from the shooting area or whilst walking from stand to stand.
+30.1 In preparation for the call, the competitor must be in the cage or stand with the firearm pointing towards the shooting area, before cartridges can be chambered.

-- 30.4 Any infringement of this Rule shall be deemed to be unsafe and may incur disqualification from the competition. - 30.5 Competitors will not change cages or stands until the last competitor in the squad has finished shooting that series of targets.
+- 30.2 The action of the firearm can only be closed when it is the competitor's turn to shoot. - 30.3 All firearms must be open and empty of cartridges before a competitor turns around in a cage or stand from the shooting area or whilst walking from stand to stand.
+Any infringement of this Rule shall be deemed to be unsafe and may incur disqualification from the competition. - 30.4 With reference to 5-Stand, competitors will not change cages or stands until the last competitor in the squad has finished shooting that series of targets.